horizon-research/Overcoming-NSP-Noise/README.md

 # Overcoming NSP Noise

-Overcoming NSP Noise is an independet project investigating the efficacy of machine learning on images taken on cameras under high thermal load.
-The project has two main parts, one is establishing an automated image capture system, two is to generate a ton of images using this automated setup for the training of a noisy-image-trained neural network.
+Overcoming NSP Noise is an independent project investigating the efficacy of machine learning on images taken on cameras under high thermal load.
+The project has two main parts, one is establishing an automated image capture system, and two is to generate a high quantity of  images using this automated setup for the training of a noisy-image-trained neural network.

 #### Collaborators

-Christopher Bruinsma and Yuhao Zhu at Horizon Research, *Univerisity of Rochester*
+Christopher Bruinsma and Yuhao Zhu at Horizon Research, *University of Rochester*

 ## Image Capture

-Images will be captured using a [Flir BlackFly USB3](https://www.flir.com/products/blackfly-s-usb3/) camera which has thermal-noise induced using a heat gun from [Wagner](https://www.wagnerspraytech.com/products/heat-guns/ht400-heat-gun/).
+Images will be captured using a [FLIR BlackFly USB3](https://www.flir.com/products/blackfly-s-usb3/) camera which has thermal-noise induced using a heat gun from [Wagner](https://www.wagnerspraytech.com/products/heat-guns/ht400-heat-gun/).

-The safety of heating the camera ensured using Python code which relies on the [Spinnaker SDK](https://www.flir.com/products/spinnaker-sdk/) to moniter the camera temperature which is limited by the camera to less than 100°C. The heat gun is also automated around the temperature of the camera.
+In order to safely heat the camera,  Python code is used which relies on the [Spinnaker SDK](https://www.flir.com/products/spinnaker-sdk/) to monitor the camera temperature which is limited by the camera to less than 100°C. The heat gun is also automated around the temperature of the camera.
 This is achieved through the use of [Python-Kasa](https://python-kasa.readthedocs.io/en/latest/) which will power on and off the heat-gun by turning on and off a [Smart-Plug](https://www.kasasmart.com/us/products/smart-plugs)

 Dependencies